Indian languages

 Issa/Wolf:

-Creator and culture hero of the Shoshone tribe.
+Creator and culture hero of Shoshone mythology.
 Like other figures from the Shoshone mythic age,

 Wolf is usually represented as a man, but sometimes takes on the literal form of a wolf.